Kenneth Fok: Biography

 Other public offices he holds include member of the Hong Kong Arts Development Council, adviser to the Association of Chinese Culture of Hong Kong, adviser to the Hong Kong Culture and Art Promotion Association and the chairman of Culture Action.

 He is also vice chairman of Elite Sports Committee and ex-officio member of Sports Commission of the Home Affairs Bureau, vice president of the Sports Federation & Olympic Committee of Hong Kong, China, president of the Gymnastics Association of Hong Kong, China, director of Hong Kong Sports Institute, a committee member of the International Relations Committee of the Olympic Council of Asia, president of the Asian Electronic Sports Federation, and member of the International Experts Committee For Global Active City Asian Standard.
 His appointment as vice president of the Sports Federation & Olympic Committee of Hong Kong, China, where his father Timothy Fok is a long-time president, was scrutinised by the media, which claimed that Timothy Fok appointed his son without transparency, and that Kenneth Fok had no track record in any type of sporting achievement.

 Fok was appointed member of the Tianjin Municipal Committee Member of the Chinese People’s Political Consultative Conference.
 He was also appointed as a part-time member of the Central Policy Unit during the Donald Tsang administration from 2008 to 2009.
 He was also appointed member of the National Committee of the Chinese People’s Political Consultative Conference, following the paths of his grandfather and father.
 In 2016, he was appointed Justice of the Peace by the Hong Kong government.

 Controversies

-In December 2021, it was reported that Fok had a "privileged" vote in the 2021 Hong Kong legislative election, where the vote would count approximately 7,215 times more than an ordinary citizen.
+In December 2021, it was reported that Fok was eligible to vote four times in the 2021 Hong Kong legislative election, yielding 0.0366618% of the total voting value (elected seats), which is 7377 times more than the value of an average voter's total voting value.
 He was elected as a member of the Legislative Council following his win in the Sports, Performing Arts, Culture and Publication constituency.